How to Stay Safe in Vegas During the COVID-19 Pandemic

 2. MGM Grand International

 The hotels that are part of MGM have developed a seven-point safety plan that was done so with medical experts!
 It keeps both their team and you at the center of all things health and safety!
-Here’s what you can expect when you stay at the ARIA, Bellagio, MGM Grand, New York-New York, or The Mirage.
+Here’s what you can expect when you stay at places like ARIA, Bellagio, MGM Grand, or New York-New York.

 3. The Venetian Resorts